reconhub/learn/content/post/practical-stegen.md

 3.  **2 quantitative variables**: Pearson’s correlation coefficient (\(r\)) and similar methods

-We can use these approaches to test if the disease is linked to any of the other recorded variables.
+We can use these approaches to test if the disease is associated with any other variables of interest.
 As illness itself is a categorical variable, only approaches of type 1 and 2 are illustrated in this case study.

-### Is illness linked to age?
+### Is illness associated with age?

 We can use the function `t.test()` to test if the average age is different across illness status.
 As this test assumes that the two